 When you no longer want your military items, do not take them to Deseret Industries or a thrift store.
 Bring them — hats, helmets, dress uniforms, boots, shoes, pants, jackets, backpacks, belts, canteens, pouches, old photos, etc. — to 775 S. Coleman Street.
 They will be displayed with honor and respect.
 Call Matthew or Tina at 435-882-8688.

 Rising Voices Children’s Choir is an auditioned children’s choir for children 7-14 years of age.
 The talented Katelynd Blake, owner and director of Blake Music Studios, directs the choir.
 Blake has a degree in vocal performance and has taught at the collegiate level.
 If your child loves to sing and you are looking for an exceptional musical experience for them, this is it.
 For more information and to register for an audition, please visit blakemusicstudios.com or call 435-277-0755.

 Rocky Mountain Hospice

 Want to have more meaning in your life.
 Do you want to do something that is satisfying and of great service to your community?
 Then become a Rocky Mountain Hospice volunteer.
 No experience required.
 All training, background check and TB tests provided by Rocky Mountain.
 The only requirement is your desire to help someone in need.
-Please contact Diane Redman at Rocky Mountain Hospice at 801-397-4904.
+Please contact Crystal Erickson at Willow Springs Rocky Mountain Care at 435-843-2094 or Sandy Parmegiani at Rocky Mountain Hospice at 801-397-4902.